xingyaoww/gif-reply/data/README.md

 It has the following fields:
 - `gif_id`: hash ID of the replied GIF
 - `ocr_text`: captions extracted using [paddleOCR](https://github.com/PaddlePaddle/PaddleOCR) on four frames sampled from each quartile of the gif’s length, seperated by `"[INTER_FRAME_SEP]"`.
 - `tags`: annotated tags for GIF.
-This is NOT needed to reproduce the `PEPE` model, and is only provided for replicability.
+This is NOT needed to reproduce the `PEPE` model, and is only provided for replicability of the tag-based model.

 ### Additional ROI metadata
 ROI metadata is only required to train the `PEPE` model.